sudo-sturbia/xenigma/README.md

 onjjk, gqkdx! # "Hello, world!" encrypted.
 ```

-## What's different?
+## How to Configure?

-`xenigma` allows for configuration of all machine's componenets through `JSON`
+`xenigma` allows for configuration of all machine's componenets through `JSON`.
-resulting in more complicated encryption.
 Configurations file should be located at **~/.config/xenigma.json**

 A configuration file typically looks like the following